Lead the Best: Promotional activities

 Prior to the album's release, Lead released two singles, "Tuxedo" and "Sonic Boom".

 "Tuxedo" was the thirty-third single released Lead on September 23, 2020, and first post their ninth studio album Singularity.
 It debuted at No. 5 on Oricon.
 It was released as a standard CD, in two CD+DVD editions, and in a CD+booklet edition.
 Both CD+DVD editions include "Tuxedo" and coupling track "Kangoku Rokku", while the CD+Booklet contains "Tuxedo" and "Wild Fight".
 The Type A DVD includes the music video and making video of the title track.
-The Type B DVD carried their Lead Special Winter Live, which was performed on February 18, 2020 at Harevutai in Tokyo.
+The Type B DVD carried their Lead Special Winter Live, which was performed on February 18, 2020, at Harevutai in Tokyo.
 The song "Kangoku Rokku" was a cover of Elvis Presley's 1957 song "Jailhouse Rock".
 It became the first time Lead had released a song completely performed in English since their debut in 2002.
 Its corresponding music video was later released on the streaming platform YouTube.

 "Sonic Boom" was their thirty-fourth single released on August 25, 2021, and was their only single released in 2021.
 It debuted at No. 10 on Oricon.
-The DVD contained excerpts from their Lead Special Winter Live, which was performed on February 18, 2020 at Harevutai in Tokyo.
+The DVD contained excerpts from their Lead Special Winter Live, which was performed on February 18, 2020, at Harevutai in Tokyo.

 The song "Michishirube" from Lead the Best was used as the ending theme for the television show Machicomi beginning September 1.
+It would also receive a music video on the group's official YouTube on July 20.
+The music video consisted of the members singing in the studio with clips of the group throughout the years interspersed between cuts - including footage with former member and leader Hiroki Nakadoi.